kaisermann/kiwi/README.md

+# 🥝

-A personal package for my shared eslint config.
+A personal eslint config that aims to produce code readable to humans.

+`yarn add -D eslint-config-kiwi`